 The Institute designs, launches, and evaluates programs aimed at giving people, including vulnerable populations, maximum influence over their health.
 We also pursue initiatives that expand the awareness and adoption of integrative health approaches.

-Our Mission Thrive programs enable youth and young adults to gain fundamental knowledge and skills for healthy living.
+Our Mission Thrive programs enable youth and adults to gain fundamental knowledge and skills for healthy living.

 Involving cooking, nutrition, mindfulness, and physical fitness, these hands-on experiences help youth build stronger bodies, stay focused in school, and cope more effectively with stress.